Japan PM under fire over year-end dinners as coronavirus cases mount | Health

 "Public support can collapse," Azumi said.
 One of those who attended the dinner, 76-year-old actor Ryotaro Sugi, told reporters outside the restaurant it was a "year-end party" and they had discussed baseball.

+Suga said on Wednesday he regretted attending the dinner.
+"I'm regretting that because it caused misunderstanding among the public," Suga told reporters when asked about the issue.

-Suga has not explained the steak dinner, one of several gatherings he joined recently, but government spokesman Katsunobu Kato said the government took seriously criticism that Suga's activities had "caused misunderstanding" among the public.
-"It is important to make individual decisions based on a balance between the purposes of group meals and infection control measures," Kato told a regular news conference.
+Earlier, government spokesman Katsunobu Kato said the government took seriously criticism that Suga's activities had "caused misunderstanding" among the public.
+"It is important to make individual decisions based on a balance between the purposes of group meals and infection control measures," Kato said.

 More worrying for the prime minister might be veiled criticism from the ruling party's junior partner, Komeito, with their relations already under pressure over a dispute about medical bills for the elderly.
-"The prime minister's schedule sends a message to the people, so I'd like to see due consideration," said Komeito party leader Natsuo Yamaguchi.
+"The prime minister's schedule sends a message to the people, so I'd like to see due consideration," Komeito party leader Natsuo Yamaguchi said earlier.

 A source close to Komeito was more blunt: "There's a growing chasm," between the parties, the source, who declined to be identified, told Reuters.
 The prime minister this week was forced to make a U-turn over a government travel subsidy programme aimed at supporting domestic tourism and helping small businesses that he had long defended.